ditekunov/Purity-Project/README.md

 # Decoders:
 1) RLE
+2) Huffman
-2) Gray
+3) Gray

 # Planned:
-1) Huffman decoder
-2) Operations with chars
+1) Operations with chars
-3) Operations with integers
+2) Operations with integers
-4) Operations with double
+3) Operations with double
-5) Classical data structures
+4) Classical data structures
-6) Classical algorithms
+5) Classical algorithms

 # Some sources, that were used via development: